SanLuisObispoMom.com

 Posted by SanLuisObispoMom.com on Wednesday, February 20, 2019 Under: Hearst Castle

 Located in San Luis Obispo County, San Simeon is what I call a slice of heaven.
-It is not densely populated, right by the coast, and full of amazing scenery.
+It is not densely populated, located right at the California coast, and full of amazing scenery.
+Notably, this is where you can find the famous Hearst Castle!

 HEARST CASTLE

-My boys, 2 and 5 years old, really loved the bus ride up to the castle.
-When you book a tour at the visitors center, you have to get up to the mountains by bus from the center (inclusive).
-The higher you climb, the more exciting you get as you get nearer.
-Once there, you get separated into different groups according to the tour you booked for.
-We picked the kitchen and cottages tour but before we got to see those, we passed by the magnificent outdoor pool.
+After moving here, we decided to take our first tour of Hearst Castle.
+To start the tour, we had to climb on a bus to get a bus ride up.
+My boys, 2 and 5 years old, really loved this ride towards the castle.
+As we rode up higher and higher, the more exciting it gets!
+Once at the top, we got separated into different groups according to the particular tour that we booked for.
+We picked the kitchen and cottages tour but before we got to see those, we got to walk by Hearst Castle's magnificent outdoor pool.

-As you're greeted by your tour guide, you will be given a set of strict rules like: don't touch anything, stay within the gray carpet inside the area and no flash photography allowed inside.
-They spend a lot of effort preserving this wonderful estate for all visitors to enjoy for years to come.
+When we were greeted by our tour guide, we were given a set of strict rules like: don't touch anything, stay within the gray carpet inside the area and no flash photography allowed inside.
+They spent a lot of effort preserving this wonderful estate for all visitors to enjoy for years to come but as visitors, we also play a big part in ensuring nothing gets destroyed.

-The cottages were amazing and I loved hearing the history but what I enjoyed more were the views from up high in the mountains.
-Looking down, you feel like royalty.
+The cottages that we saw were amazing and I loved hearing the history of how iconic people of America came here to celebrate and party at the Castle in the past, but what I enjoyed most were the views I saw from up high.
+Looking down, I felt like royalty.

-Kids under 5 get to visit for free.
-They consider every child under 5 as a lap child on the seat of the bus.
-After we got off the bus, I quickly realized that chasing my little ones and making sure they didn't touch anything were huge tasks, so be forewarned!
-We purchased our tickets online but I feel like if you know that a certain session is not going to be sold out, you could probably just show up at the visitors center and buy your tickets there 30 minutes before and skip the extra online fees.
+When we visited, kids under 5 years old got to visit for free.
+They considered every child under 5 as a lap child on the seat of the bus.
+After we got off the bus, I quickly realized that chasing my little ones and making sure they didn't touch anything were huge tasks so I didn't really get to take in all the beauty as I had liked, so be forewarned!
+We purchased our tickets online, but if you know that a certain session is not going to be sold out, you could probably just show up at the visitors center and buy your tickets there 30 minutes before and skip the extra online fees.
 But of course, there's no guarantee.
 We booked the 12:20PM slot and our bus ride up was not even halfway full.
 Address of Hearst Castle: 750 Hearst Castle Rd, San Simeon, CA 93452

 ELEPHANT SEALS

-About 9 minutes away from Hearst Castle is the natural habitat of the elephant seals (also in San Simeon).
-You can also utilize the designated boardwalk and viewing areas to see them better too.
-There's no parking fee nor entry fee as you're watching them in their natural home.
-However, there are no public restrooms either.
+After our Hearst Castle tour, we decided to visit the elephant seals nearby.
+About 9 minutes drive away from Hearst Castle is the natural habitat of many elephant seals in San Simeon.
+You could utilize the designated boardwalk and viewing areas to see them better, if you'd like.
+There's no parking fee nor entry fee as you're watching them in their natural home so this is definitely a cool and unique thing to do in San Simeon.
+However, there were no public restrooms either.

-(All photos of Hearst Castle and elephant seals were taken by SanLuisObispoMom.com.
-Please give credit if you plan to use them.)
+(All photos of Hearst Castle and elephant seals were taken by SanLuisObispoMom.com.)

 Address of Friends of the elephant seals: 250 San Simeon Ave, San Simeon, CA 93452.